Fabxx/LCL/README.md

 - In case of the Xbox 360 playlist, you need to apply manual scan.
 Then associate the launcher core, scan and play. until a rdb database is created from the respective dat file of the Xbox 360 library to support auto scan.

+# BIOS Notes
+  - pcsx2 will run the configured BIOS through `run core` with `-bios` flag, but it must be configured first in pcsx2 GUI

+  - Duckstation behaves like pcsx2 for BIOS

+  - mGBA allows to select only the BIOS file with `--bios/-b` flags, but you can run it only from GUI

+  - melonDS behaves like mGBA

+  - RPCS3 Requires you to install the firmware and then boot the XMB from GUI

+  - Xemu runs the bios by default if no game is selected.
+BIOS must be configured from GUI

+  - If no BIOS is configured each emulator will just open the GUI.

+  - PPSSPP, xenia_canary, lime3DS do not provide a BIOS functionality yet.

 # NOTES

 - These cores do not integrate retroarch menu when running the emulators, you will have to use the integrated emulator menus if the devs have provided them.